tasnimzotder/hacktoberfest-2020/README.md

 6. Create a `pull request` for the corresponding `issue`

-> PLEASE DON'T FORFOR TO CONTRIBUTE AND CREATE NEW ISSUE
+> PLEASE DON'T FORGOT TO CONTRIBUTE AND CREATE NEW ISSUE

 # Rules of Hacktoberfest